 The present study (1) was a review of the different genetic mutations that have occurred in adenomas that produce aldosterone.
 When mutations occur in the selectivity filter of the potassium channel Kir3.4, the channel lets in some sodium to replace some of the potassium it lets in.
 This leads to depolarization of the cell membrane and more aldosterone secretion from the tumor cells.
 This then results in hypertension in those on a Western diet.

 This review article also discussed other channels in the cell that can lead to aldosterone producing adenomas.
-Other mutations that have been found have occurred in the calcium channels, the calcium ATPase channels, and the sodium potassium ATPase pump.
-These channels and pump are involved with the series of molecular reactions mentioned above.
+Other mutations that have been found have occurred in the calcium channels, the calcium ATPase pump, and the sodium potassium ATPase pump.
+The channel and pumps are involved with the series of molecular reactions mentioned above.
 The mutations in them also lead to more aldosterone and hypertension.

 When the cell membrane depolarizes, there is a release of calcium from its storage in the endoplasmic reticulum into the cytoplasm of the cell.
 This release of calcium is also done through calcium channels behaving similarly to the Kir3.4 potassium channels.
-But instead of bringing potassium into the cell, the channels bring calcium from outside the cell into the cell.
+But instead of bringing potassium into the cell, the channels bring calcium from endoplasmic reticulum into the cytoplasm.
 Thus a mutation in the calcium channel that would lead to increased release of calcium into the cytoplasm of the cell would have an effect similar to the effect of the mutation in Kir3.4, which also leads to an increase in calcium in the cytoplasm.

 The mutations that occur in the sodium potassium ATPase pump would lead to decreased function of the pump.
 This is the pump that pushes sodium out of the cell and potassium into the cell.
 When the pump is not functioning well, potassium does not come into the cell as much is needed, and too much sodium remains inside the cell.
 The result is the same as with the malfunction of Kir3.4.
 The series of molecular reactions resulting from depolarization occurs, leading to more aldosterone secretion.
 And with Westerners, this results in hypertension.